pfheatwole/thesis/source/foil_geometry.rst

 * Some advantages of this parametrization:

-  1. It makes it particularly easy to capture the important details of a parafoil canopy
+  1. It makes it particularly easy to capture the important details of a foil

   2. It makes it easier to design in mixed flat and inflated geometries